thevictor13/angular-translate-csv/README.md

 ## Overview

 This is a lightweight, dependency-free command line build tool that converts CSV/TSV files to JSON files Angular Translate can consume during runtime.
 This enables you to have a single table of translations containing all supported languages.
 This tool also supports namespacing, so keys like `users.create.labelFirstName` will produce a nested JSON structure.
-Text delimiters are not currently supported.

 ## Example CSV input